loicrouillermonay/BSA2021_Google/README.md

 ## 2. Approach to solve the problem

-To solve the problem of creating a predictive model, we will use a method inspired from the papers we have read and learned in the research findings mentioned at the end of the readme.
+To solve the problem of creating a predictive model, we will use a method inspired by the papers we have read and learned in the research findings mentioned at the end of the readme.
 The method is described in the following paragraphs.

 First of all, we collected data from reading comprehension tests from samples of exams made available by the "Fondation Esprit Francophonie DELF DALF Suisse".
 Those texts are already labeled according to their difficulty level.
 This allowed us to collect a whole set of more than 1000 sentences sorted by experts from A1 level to C2.
 Therefore, the quality and the accuracy of the training data is guaranteed.

 Following this, we will create an NLP Pipeline to transform the sentences into the most efficient features possible to train a machine learning model.
 To boost accuracy, we will have to extract additional features such as measuring the number of frequencies of words from 1-4 syllables per sentence, calculate the diversity of vocabulary per sentence with specific formulas or external python libraries such as "wordstats", count the length of each sentence and use various lexical treatments common to NLP such as lemmatization.
 More on this subject can be found highlighted in yellow in the "research findings" Microsoft Word file in the "documents" folder of this repository.

-Thus, it has been decided that we will treat this assignment as a classification problem and we will take into consideration each sentence as a whole for the difficulty classification.
+Thus, it has been decided that we will treat this assignment as a classification problem, and we will consider each sentence as a whole for the difficulty classification.
 However, we have the intuition that it would be possible to treat it as a regression problem; with a difficulty that could range from 1 to 6, such as from A1 to C2, it would be possible to create a model that can then evaluate a slight difference in level between two texts of the same level as long as a result is higher.
 For example, two texts with a model that predicts difficulties of 5.16 and 5.38 will be texts judged as C1, but the second would be slightly higher and could offer a more precise system of recommendations to people.
 However, we will not choose this method.
 Or, at least, not at this time in the project.

 Regarding the creation of the model, we will use the resources made available on the Google Cloud.
-We will first upload the data to the Google Cloud Platform and try to work with Google AutoML; then, if we feel that we are not satisfied with the solution, it would be possible to do things a more manually by creating an instance of AI Platform Notebooks (JupyterLab).
+We will first upload the data to the Google Cloud Platform and try to work with Google AutoML; then, if we feel that we are not satisfied with the solution, it would be possible to do things more manually by creating an instance of AI Platform Notebooks (JupyterLab).
 It is a virtual machine instance that comes preinstalled with the latest machine learning and data science libraries.
 If that is the case, we will evaluate algorithms that performed well in the papers we read, such as those highlighted in blue in the research findings Microsoft Word file in the "documents" folder of this repository.
 Some of those are Logistic Regression, AdaBoost, LDA, SVM, kNN, and Neural Networks.

 Then we will have to optimize the model, save the best performing model and deploy it.
-Those stages will be described in greater detail later in the course of the project.
+Those stages will be described in greater detail below in the course of the project.

 ## 3. Contribution